EldieTurner/ConsoleTTS/README.md

 ```

 ## Text-to-Speech API Container
 This client is designed to work with a text-to-speech container that provides a TTS API endpoint.
 Configure the API URL in your `appsettings.json` file accordingly.
 The container handles converting text to speech and returns an MP3 file, which this client processes.
+I'm personally running this container `ghcr.io/matatonic/openedai-speech:latest`

 ## License
 This project is licensed under the MIT License.